fbpx

 11. Visit a playground

-Wait until the children have gone home and play on the equipment (as long as it’s sturdy enough to withstand your weight).
+Wait until the children have gone home and go play on the equipment (as long as it’s sturdy enough to withstand your weight).

 12. Go stargazing